erichegt/askbot-devel/askbot/doc/source/index.rst

    Import data (StackExchange) <import-data>
    Appendix A: Maintenance procedures <management-commands>
    Appendix B: Sending email to askbot <sending-email-to-askbot>
-   Apperdix C: Optional modules <optional-modules>
+   Appendix C: Optional modules <optional-modules>
+   Footnotes <footnotes>
    Contributors <contributors>

 Some background information: Askbot is written in Python on top of the Django platform.